 When it comes to drinking water, people who are generally healthy can follow a simple rule: Drink when you're thirsty.
 Drinking extra water won't help you get rid of toxins -- that's what your kidneys are for, and they're going to keep doing the job whether you drink eight glasses of water a day or not [source: Potter].
 No one knows exactly where the theory that people need to drink eight glasses of water a day came from.
 What we do know is that it isn't necessarily accurate and may not do much to keep your skin hydrated.
 So if you're thirsty, go ahead and drink a glass of water.
 If you're not, don't worry about it.

-For lots more information on skin care, check out the links on the next page.
+For lots more information on skin care, check out the links below.